SellaMek/Career-Recommender-System/README.md

 ## Methodology
-# Career Recommender Code Explained

-This README explains the code used in building a hybrid Career Recommender System, which combines both content-based and collaborative filtering techniques.
+This explains the code used in building the hybrid Career Recommender System, which combines both content-based and collaborative filtering techniques.

----

-**Imports**
-The project uses libraries for data handling (Pandas, NumPy), machine learning (Scikit-learn), text processing (TF-IDF), and clustering (KMeans), among others.
-These libraries enable the system to process, analyze, and model the data efficiently.

----

-**Load Data**
-The dataset containing user information and occupations is loaded from a CSV file for analysis and modeling.

 ---